Biography

 List of selected performance recordings:

-Copyright of the headshot photo is reserved by Department of Music of UC Irvine for UCI Connect.
+Copyright of the headshot photo is reserved by UC Regents for UCI Connect.
 You could find a short interview of me here.

 Every serious classical clarinetist will own both a B-flat and an A clarinet.